-For example, if a lawyer steals money that the lawyer holds in trust for a client, the fact that the attorney violated a duty to the client is a "no brainer".
-However, as legal representation is often complex, it is often necessary to use an expert witness to establish the governing standard of care, and to describe how the lawyer violated that standard of care.
+A plaintiff must establish the standard of care that governed the legal representation, and show that the attorney violated that standard of care.
+As legal representation is often complex, it is often necessary to use an expert witness to establish the governing standard of care and to have the expert testify as to how the lawyer violated that standard of care

 Causation of an Injury

-- If the defendant confessed to the murder, left fingerprints all over the victim's house, and was caught while trying to use the victim's credit cards, the defendant won't be able to demonstrate that the lawyer's mistake affected the outcome of his case, and thus won't be able to show that the injury resulted from the negligence.
+- If the defendant confessed to the murder, left fingerprints all over the victim's house, and was caught while trying to use the victim's credit cards, the defendant won't be able to demonstrate that the lawyer's mistake affected the outcome of the criminal case, and thus won't be able to show that the injury resulted from the negligence.

-The most common defense to a legal malpractice claim is simply a denial that an error occurred.
-However, with the benefit of 20/20 hindsight, it is always possible to identify lawyer decisions that might have negatively affected the outcome of a case.
+The most common defense to a legal malpractice claim is a simple denial that an error occurred.
+However, with the benefit of 20/20 hindsight, even when decisions seemed reasonable when made, it is always possible to identify lawyer decisions that might have negatively affected the outcome of a case.

 The "Attorney Judgment Rule"

-In other words, while a gross error in judgment may be actionable as legal malpractice, a mere error in judgment made in good faith is not.
-This rule protects the attorney who acts in good faith and keeps the client informed and involved in the case, but makes what turn out in hindsight to be strategic or tactical errors in handling a case.
+In other words, although a gross error in judgment may be actionable as legal malpractice, a mere error in judgment made in good faith based upon the facts that were known at the time will not support a legal malpractice claim.

 Changes In The Law

-Sometimes there are a lot of indications that a change in the law may be coming - some legislation is under debate for years prior to passage - and a good lawyer will advise a client about possible changes.
+At times there are clear indications that a change in the law may be soon occur.
+For example, some legislative proposals are under debate for years prior to passage, with considerable discussion of what changes may occur and how those changes may affect people.
+When appropriate, a good lawyer will advise a client about possible and probable changes in the law.
 However, lawyers are not charged with being able to predict the future.

 The "Case Within A Case"

-In many legal malpractice actions, there may be discussion of whether the plaintiff could win the "case within a case", sometimes referenced as a "trial within a trial".
+In many legal malpractice actions, there may be discussion of whether the plaintiff could win the case within a case, sometimes referenced as a trial within a trial.
 This discussion occurs in malpractice cases involving prior litigation, in which a plaintiff claims that as a result of the lawyer's negligence they either lost the case or to recovered a smaller amount of damages than warranted by the facts and law.